ShubhangDesai/co-de-sign-workshop/README.md

 `image` (optional): A relative path to an image which will be displayed as the element's icon.
 ## Toolbar
+A toolbar, fixed at the top of the screen.
+Use this to provide navigation for your users.
 ```
 <toolbar header="{{toolbarHeader}}" links="toolbarLinks"></toolbar>
 ```